maxwellito/plussept/README.md

 ---
 Why the extension is not available on Chrome Web Store?
 Well..
 I don't think I'm respecting the terms and conditions with what I'm doing, and Arte might not appreciate too.
 So let's keep it here :-)

+If you have any questions, ask me on twitter @mxwllt or post an issue.
+Btw, if you're nice, there's a direct link in the browser console to download the video you're watching ;-)

+###### Disclaimer
+These videos are the property of Arte, and the usage you do of this plugin is your entire responsability.
+That's right I decline all responsabilities about it.